iit-cs429/main/assignments/assignment4/README.md

 The output of running `python classify.py` should match that in [Log.txt](Log.txt).

 **Please note:** This assignment asks for a Multinomial, not Bernoulli, Naive Bayes.
-See book and notest for distinction.
+See book and notes for distinction.